White Rabbit (candy): Brand history

 Initially, production of the candies was capped at 800 kg per day, and the candies were manually produced.
 In 1959, these candies were given as gifts for the 10th National Day of China.
-In 1972, Premier Zhou Enlai used White Rabbit candies as a gift to American president, Richard Nixon, when he visited China.
-Today, White Rabbit candies are China's top brand of sweet.
+In 1972, Premier Zhou Enlai gave White Rabbit candies as a gift to the then US president, Richard Nixon, when the latter visited China.
+Today, White Rabbit candies are China's top brand of sweets.

 White Rabbit sweets have been advertised with the slogan "Seven White Rabbit candies is equivalent to one cup of milk" and positioned as a nutritional product in addition to being a sweet, and experienced popularity amongst former students of the early Deng Xiaoping era in China (1978 to the early 1990s), who were reported to have taken this slogan literally and made 'hot milk' in their dormitory cooking rings by dissolving the candies in a pan of hot water.

 Although the White Rabbit brand already had some history, its popularity worldwide has grown with the economy of China.
 Cities and agricultural villages' demands are increasing, especially during the Chinese New Year period, when many families provide White Rabbit sweets among other candies for visitors.
 In 2004, White Rabbit candy sales hit 600 million yuan, with sales increasing by a double-digit percentage yearly.
 The candies are now exported to more than 40 countries and territories, including the United States, Europe and Singapore.
-On December 2 2017, Wong's Ice Cream of Toronto, Canada unveiled the first ice cream flavour made from White Rabbit candy.
+On December 2, 2017, Wong's Ice Cream of Toronto, Canada unveiled the first ice cream flavour made from White Rabbit candy.

 The White Rabbit brand was transferred to Guan Sheng Yuan (Group) Co., Ltd. in November 1997.
 The United States distributor of the candy is Queensway Foods, in Millbrae, California.